Tag Archives: shady city

 Reginald yanked Belta’ causing her prey to emit a gasp.

 “Do shut up Michael,” Elizabeth tutted.
 “It’s almost like you want the man to smash your skull in.
-If you can’t tell him where his son is then the least you can do is confirm what you’re saying.”
+If you can’t tell him where his son is then the least you can do is confirm what you’re saying and you both can get out of my office.”

 Micky agreed with a nod.
 His face was starting to redden and hives were starting to break out.